-Ideal to display in a cabinet of curiosity or box frame.
+A very interesting preserved study specimen, suitable to display in a cabinet of curiosity or mount inside a box frame.

 Buyers are responsible for any customs and import taxes that may apply.
 I'm not responsible for delays due to customs.

 Just contact me within: 7 days of delivery

 Ship items back to me within: 30 days of delivery